Pamasi/Pamasi/README.md

-# System Engineer - Computional Imaging
+# System Engineer - Computational Imaging

 Welcome to my GitHub!
 I'm a System Engineer specializing in Computer Vision and Sensor Fusion for Autonomous Driving.